Scott's Richmond

 Advertising

 Richmond: go for the green space (or for the Ted Lasso location spotting clout), stay for the gastronomy.
-There are more than a few great restaurants in TW9, from charming neighbourhood bistros to easy-breezy brunch spots and polished garden cafés with lovely outdoor dining areas.
+There are more than a few great restaurants in TW9, from charming neighbourhood bistros and waterfront restaurants, to easy-breezy brunch spots and polished garden cafés with lovely outdoor dining areas.
 Here's our pick of Richmond’s best.

 RECOMMENDED: The very best breakfasts in London.